MRYingLEE/Attributes-Based-Access-Control-on-BigQuery-Analytics/README.md

 - Why not Session: Early-stage.
 - Why not Authorized view?
 No context possible.
 - Why not UDF?
 Limited to no table result.

-- Why not procedure: Heavy and no table result.
+ A Procedure will be used at present for it is the most flexible.
+But its usage is different from that of a table so it is not convenient for a SQL user.

-Only Table Function can give us ABAC along with context.
+Later Table Function instead of Procedure will be used for Table Function is a light and convenient way.
 A table function, also called a table-valued function (TVF), is a user-defined function that returns a table.
 You can use a table function anywhere that you can use a table.
 Table functions behave similarly to views, but a table function can take parameters.
 Authorized functions let you share query results with particular users or groups without giving those users or groups access to the underlying tables. (https://cloud.google.com/bigquery/docs/reference/standard-sql/table-functions)

 Actually there is a SQL rewriting method to implement ABAC.
 This method is general to any SQL data sources, but has overhead on performance and has a potential security problem.